uwegeercken/datagenerator2/README.md

 The tool requires a yaml file which contains configuration details for the tool itself, including attributes for the export of the generated data to files.
 A second yaml file defines how the data is generated in terms of fields, field weight and other attributes.
-Some of the configuration attributes may also be passed as arguments when startingn the datagenerator tool.
+Some of the configuration attributes may also be passed as arguments when starting the datagenerator tool.
 In this case these will override the same attributes from the configuration files.

-Samples, wordlists (category files) and details for the configuration can be found in the samples folder in this repository.
+Samples, word lists (category files) and details for the configuration can be found in the samples folder in this repository.

 ## Features
-- select random values from word lists
+- select random values from word lists (where values can have an assigned weight)
 - generate random strings, numbers or floating point numbers
 - generate random dates and timestamps. generate date fields referencing another date field
 - generate random data according to a given regular expression